My Cat Ate Lotion What Should I Do?

 What is Lotion?

-Lotions are generally made to help rehydrate overly dried skin while locking in moisture to keep skin supple and healthy.
+Lotions are generally made to help rehydrate overly-dried skin, locking in moisture to keep skin supple and healthy.
 There are many types of lotions, too.
-There are lotions made to treat wrinkles and signs of aging on the face/hands, to fight acne, soothe sensitive skin, as well as lotions to relieve itchy skin.
+There are lotions made to treat wrinkles and signs of aging on the face/hands, fight acne, soothe sensitive skin, as well as lotions to relieve itchy skin.

 Because lotions come in such a wide variety, this also means different types of lotions contain different ingredients too.